folio-org/folio-org.github.io/guidelines/development-design-review.md

 In order to make FOLIO APIs and modules as consistent as possible, some of these decisions may benefit from input across teams, from the technical design owners.

-#### Outstanding Decisions
+#### Outstanding decisions

 * Criteria for raising design decisions to the technical design owners
 * Process for raising and reviewing these decisions
-* Criteria for informing the technical council
+* Criteria for informing the Technical Council

 ### Technical debt

 The Technical Council maintains a list of technical debt within FOLIO.
-As part of conducting development, a developer or reviewer might identify debt to be addressed in future.
+As part of conducting development, a developer or reviewer might identify debt to be addressed in the future.

 This debt might already exist or the change might be introducing it.

-#### Outstanding Decisions
+#### Outstanding decisions

 * Guidance for what could be debt
 * Should this decision be made via the technical design owners?
-* Process for informing the technical council of debt
+* Process for informing the Technical Council of debt

 ### Architectural impact